artsy/README/README.md

 </a>

 This project is supported by [Artsy][footer_website], a marketplace for buying and selling art online.
-One of our most beloved Engineering principles is being [Open Source by Default][footer_open] - learn more about our open source projects from [our blog](footer_blog) and following [@ArtsyOpenSource](footer_twitter) or check out [our API][footer_api].
+Because one of our most beloved [Engineering Principles][footer_principles] is being [Open Source by Default][footer_open], we share a lot of how we work with the open source community.
+You can learn more about our open source projects from [our blog](footer_blog) and following [@ArtsyOpenSource](footer_twitter) or check out [our API][footer_api].
 If you're interested in a career at Artsy, check out our [job postings](footer_jobs)!

 [footer_logo]: https://avatars2.githubusercontent.com/u/546231?s=200&v=4
 [footer_website]: https://www.artsy.net/
+[footer_principles]: culture/engineering-principles.md
 [footer_open]: culture/engineering-principles.md#open-source-by-default
 [footer_blog]: https://artsy.github.io/
 [footer_twitter]: https://twitter.com/ArtsyOpenSource